š Finding the Closest Prime Numbers in a Range using the Sieve of Eratosthenes (leetcode - 2523)

 compute prime numbers, making this approach optimal for large values of

-.
+right.
 By leveraging this algorithm, we can quickly find the

 closest prime numbers in a given range.